The Frizzled Leek

 ⭐️ Why You'll Love This Recipe

 • Glazed ham is perfect for leftovers.
-Make ham sandwiches using my air fryer dinner rolls and Whole Berry Cranberry Sauce.
+Make ham sandwiches using my air fryer dinner rolls and Cranberry Chutney.

 • Preparing a spiral ham is a great main dish for Christmas, Thanksgiving, and Easter.